-- (c) Any licensee who permits his license to expire through cancellation as provided in Section 8A-320, by his request for cancellation, by surrender of the license, or by the cessation of the business activity for which the license was issued, and who thereafter applies for license, shall be granted a new license as an original applicant and shall pay the current license fee.
-Any licensee who loses or misplaces his Privilege License which is still in effect shall be charged the current license fee for each reissuance of a license.
+- penalties may be waived by the Tax Collector subject to the same terms as the waiver of tax penalties as provided for in Section 37-540. - (e) Any licensee who permits his license to expire through cancellation as provided in Section 37-340, by his request for cancellation, by surrender of the license, or by the cessation of the business activity for which the license was issued, and who thereafter applies for a license, shall be granted a new license as a new applicant and shall pay the current license fee imposed under Section 37-320. - (f) Any licensee who needs a copy of his Transaction Privilege and Use Tax License which is still in effect shall be charged the current license fee for each reissuance of a license. - (g) Any person conducting a business activity subject to licensing without obtaining a Transaction Privilege and Use Tax License shall be liable to the Town for all applicable fees and penalties and shall be subject to the provisions of Sections 37-580 and 37-590, to the same extent as if such fees and penalties were taxes and penalties under such Sections.

-- (d) (Reserved)

-- (e) (Reserved)

-- (f) (Reserved)

-- (g) (Reserved)

-- (h) (Reserved)

-- (i) (Reserved)

-- (j) (Reserved)

 Sec.
-8A-320.
+37-340.
 Licensing: cancellation; revocation.

 - (a) Cancellation.
-The Tax Collector shall be authorized to cancel the Town Privilege License of any licensee as "inactive" if the taxpayer, required to report monthly to the Town, has neither filed any return nor remitted to the Town any taxes imposed by this Chapter for a period of six (6) consecutive months; or, if required to report quarterly, has neither filed any return nor remitted any taxes imposed by this Chapter for two (2) consecutive quarters; or, if required to report annually, has neither filed any return nor remitted any taxes imposed by this Chapter when such annual report and tax are due to be filed with and remitted to the Tax Collector. - (b) Revocation.
-If any licensee fails to pay any tax, interest, penalty, fee, or sum required to be paid to the Town under this Chapter, or if such licensee fails to comply with any other provisions of this Chapter, the Tax Collector shall be authorized to revoke the Town Privilege License of said licensee. - (c) Notice and Hearing.
-The Tax Collector shall deliver notice to such licensee of cancellation or revocation of the Privilege License.
-If within twenty (20) days the licensee so notified requests a hearing, he shall be granted a hearing before the Tax Collector. - (d) After cancellation or revocation of a taxpayer's license, the taxpayer shall not be relicensed until all reports have been filed; all fees, taxes, interest, and penalties due have been paid; and he is in compliance with the provisions of this Chapter.
+The Tax Collector may cancel the Transaction Privilege and Use Tax License of any licensee as "inactive" if the taxpayer, required to report monthly, has neither filed any return nor remitted any taxes imposed by this Chapter for a period of six (6) consecutive months; or, if required to report quarterly, has neither filed any return nor remitted any taxes imposed by this Chapter for two (2) consecutive quarters; or, if required to report annually, has neither filed any return nor remitted any taxes imposed by this Chapter when such annual report and tax are due to be filed with and remitted to the Tax Collector. - (b) Revocation.
+If any licensee fails to pay any tax, interest, penalty, fee, or sum required to be paid under this Chapter, or if such licensee fails to comply with any other provisions of this Chapter, the Tax Collector may revoke the Transaction Privilege and Use Tax License of said licensee. - (c) Notice and Hearing.
+The Tax Collector shall deliver notice to such licensee of cancellation or revocation of the Transaction Privilege and Use Tax License.
+If the licensee requests a hearing within twenty (20) days of receipt of such notice, he shall be granted a hearing before the Tax Collector. - (d) After cancellation or revocation of a taxpayer's license, the taxpayer shall not be issued a new license until all reports have been filed; all fees, taxes, interest, and penalties due have been paid; and he is in compliance with all provisions of this Chapter.

 Sec.
-8A-330.
+37-350.
 Operating without a license.

-It shall be unlawful for any person who is required by this Chapter to obtain a Privilege License to engage in or continue in business within the Town without a license.
+It shall be unlawful for any person who is required by this Chapter to obtain a Transaction Privilege and Use Tax License to engage in or continue in business without a license.
 The Tax Collector shall assess any delinquencies in tax, interest, and penalties which may apply against such person upon any transactions subject to the taxes imposed by this Chapter.

 Sec.
-8A-350.
+37-360.
 Recordkeeping requirements.